Natural birth or childbirth without medical interventions is often at the forefront of the minds of many pregnant women.

 Doing a bit of research on medical providers and getting information and recommendations from people you trust can help guide your decision.

 Tip: The earlier in your pregnancy you find your provider the better, this gives you time to make a switch in prenatal care providers, if necessary.
 Some providers will not accept patients after a certain point in pregnancy.

-2. Investigate the hospital where you intend to give birth
+2. Investigate the hospital or birth center where you intend to give birth